Community Food Strategies

 Each food council is unique and their work depends on the resources and interests of the community they serve.
 Examples of actions food councils may take include:

-- Cultivate relationships between cross-sector organizations, agencies, and communities
+- Building a network of community members interested in their local food system and cultivating relationships between cross-sector organizations, agencies, and communities

-- Assess successes and opportunities within the existing food system
+- Assessing successes and opportunities within the existing food system

-- Educate consumers, public officials, and community leaders
+- Educating consumers, public officials, and community leaders

-- Advocate for supportive local agriculture and food policies
+- Advocating for supportive agriculture and food policies